Arts Industry Office

 - What does it mean to be accredited with the Arts Industry Office?

-How many people from my organisation can accredit?
-To ensure we are providing an efficient service for all our acreditees, we will accredit 2 representatives per organisation.
-If doing so, we require each individual to complete their own online form.
-This is because you need your own unique login details to access all the services.
+To ensure we are providing an efficient service for all our accreditees, we will accredit a maximum of 2 representatives per organisation.
+We require each individual to complete their own online form.
+This is because you need your own unique login to access all our services.

 If you feel you need to accredit more than two individuals please contact us at email@example.com.

-What does my pass get me?
-Your pass represents your Arts Industry status and permission to use the dedicated box office services.
-Your pass also gets you various discounts in shops, bars and restaurants and on services in Edinburgh – more details will be available when you pick up your pass on arrival.
+Your accreditation/ pass will get you discounts at local businesses such as shops, bars and restaurants and other services in Edinburgh – more details will be available when you pick up your pass on arrival.
 Your pass also gains you entry to Fringe Central, our participants’ centre, so that you can use the resources there and have access to all the networking events which take place.

-- Access to festival venues or VIP areas, unless the venue states otherwise.
+- Access to festival venues or VIP areas, unless they state otherwise.